echavet/MitsubishiCN105ESPHome/README.md

 This will give you a good idea of your microcontroller's performance in completing an entire cycle.
 It is unnecessary to set the `update_interval` below this value.
 In this example, setting an `update_interval` to 1500ms could be a fine tuned value.

+> [!TIP]
+> An `update_interval` between 1s and 4s is recommended, because the underlying process divides this into three separate requests which need time to complete.
+If some updates get "missed" from your heatpump, consider making this interval longer.

 ### Step 5: Optional components and variables

 These optional additional configurations add customization and additional capabilities.
 The examples below assume you have added a substitutions component to your configuration file to allow for easy renaming, and that you have added a `secrets.yaml` file to your ESPHome configuration to hide private variables like your random API keys, OTA passwords, and Wifi passwords.